toddaustin07/Heatmiser/README.md

 2. Be sure to save the generated Token somewhere safe (use the copy icon next to the generated Token), and where you can later copy and paste it into a SmartThings device Settings screen on your mobile device.

 #### Known issues
-* The Token may disappear from the Heatmiser app after you create it; a reboot of the newHub may fix this
+* The Token may disappear from the Heatmiser app after you create it; a reboot of the neoHub may fix this
 * A bug in the Heatmiser app exists that may prevent iOS mobile devices from creating the Token

 ## Driver Installation
-Before proceding, you should have an installed, configured, and operating Heatmiser system including a Neohub and one or more Neostats.
+Before proceding, you should have an installed, configured, and operating Heatmiser system including a neoHub and one or more neoStats.

 ### Driver Installation
 The driver is currently available on my test channel [here](https://bestow-regional.api.smartthings.com/invite/Q1jP7BqnNNlL).
 Enroll your hub to the channel and then choose "heatmiser v0.1Beta" from the list of drivers to install.
 This will result in the driver being installed to your SmartThings hub within 12 hours.